Skip to main content

 Screening Levels

-Indoor air vapor action levels (VALs) are based on U.S. Environmental Protection Agency (U.S. EPA) Regional Screening Level Tables, applying a 1 x 10E-5 excess lifetime cancer risk or a hazard index of 1 for non-carcinogens.
-The Wisconsin Vapor Quick Look-Up Table Indoor Air VALs and VRSLs (RR-0136) includes volatile organic compounds (VOCs) that are frequently encountered on remediation sites.
+Indoor air vapor action levels (VALs) are based on U.S. EPA's Regional Screening Level Tables, applying a 1 x 10E-5 excess lifetime cancer risk or a hazard index of 1 for non-carcinogens.
+The Quick Look-Up Table includes volatile organic compounds (VOCs) that are frequently encountered on remediation sites.
 The table is updated periodically, primarily when the U.S. EPA updates its tables based on inhalation toxicity data.

-The Wisconsin Vapor Quick Look-Up Table Indoor Air VALs and VRSLs (RR-0136) - (updated August 2023) provides:
+The Wisconsin Vapor Quick Look-Up Table Indoor Air VALs and VRSLs (RR-0136) - (updated July 2024) provides:

 • Indoor air VALs for VOCs frequently encountered on remediation sites;

-• Attenuation factors for five screening media (crawl space, sub-slab, soil gas, groundwater and sanitary sewer gas);
+• Attenuation factors for five screening media (crawl space, sub-slab, soil gas, groundwater and sanitary sewer gas).

 History of Changes To VALs, VRSLs and Attenuation Factors For Common VOCs

 Wisconsin's VALs and VRSLs have changed over time because of updates to U.S. EPA's risk calculations and default attenuation factors.
-This table, Guidance: History of Changes to VALs, VRSLs and Attenuation Factors for Common VOCs (RR-0137), is a quick reference to the historical values with dates when changes occurred, intended to help users understand the basis for past decisions at sites.
+This table, Guidance: History of Changes to VALs, VRSLs and Attenuation Factors for Common VOCs (RR-0137) [PDF], is a quick reference to the historical values with dates when changes occurred, intended to help users understand the basis for past decisions at sites.

 1. Adjust the default hazard quotient to 1, the default target risk to 1x10E-5 and choose the risk scenario (residential or commercial).